CptCornWault/blender_automated_csv_rendering/README.md

 Begin lesson 1

 1. Open Blender (For this tutorial we are using blender v2.82a) and set up a default scene with the default cube.
-If you are using an older version ov Blender you may have to UV unwrap the Cube.
+If you are using an older version of Blender you may have to UV unwrap the Cube.

+2. Open the scripting panel and load `/lessons/lesson_1/csv_render_lesson_1.py`.
+Also open the System Console so that you can see the script output.

-2. Make sure the cube object is named `Cube`.
+3. Make sure the cube object is named `Cube`.
 If you want to use a different name, make sure the `objectName` reflects your object name.

     ```python
     objectName = "Cube"
     ```

-3. Apply a material to your object, and name the material `cube_mat`.
+4. Apply a material to your object, and name the material `cube_mat`.
 You can use a different name for the material if you change the `material_slots` key that is being accessed to define the `material` variable.

     ```python
     material = renderObject.material_slots['cube_mat'].material
     ```

-4. Set up the material to use an image texture.
+5. Set up the material to use an image texture.

-5. Open the scripting panel and load `/lessons/lesson_1/csv_render_lesson_1.py`.
-Also open the System Console so that you can see the script output.

 6. Run the script.
 It will output progress and tell you when it is finished.
 If there is a problem, blender will tell you the error message and where it ocurred.